metinkun/MAX7456_Font_Updater/README.md

 ## create font text with https://github.com/metinkun/Max7456-Font-Creator
 ## to upload font:
 1. open MAX7456_Font.h
-2. delete the text inside the file and past font text and save the file
+2. delete the text inside the file and past new font text and save the file
 3. connect max7456 to arduino uno
 4. build MAX7456_Font_Updater.ino and upload to arduino
 5. open serail monitor with 115200 baudrate and press "D" and "Enter"